vindecodex/today-i-learn/Javascript Async Promises/readme.md

 ##### Creating a Promise

 To create a promise we are going to instantiate a new class which is `Promise` class.
 And Promise has a parameter which is a function that is called as executor and this is required.
-This executor function has also two parameters which is `resolve` and `reject` and both of these are functions.
+This executor function has also two parameters which is `resolve` and `reject` and both of these are functions as well.

 1. Pending